k2knight/Web-API-Bug-Bounty/Web/Cookie Terminology.md

 ## SOP (Same-Origin Policy):

 restrict how a script loaded from one origin can interact with resources from another origin.
+OR
+Prevents a website from accessing resources belonging to other websites

 ## Content security policy

+Syntax- Content—Security-Policy: $directives "sources"

+`default-src` - Used to allow certain domains which can share resources with us

+`script-src` -  Used to allow trusted domains to load scripts Prevents XSS Attack

+`frame-ancestors` - used to allow specific domains to load our website inside the iframe Prevents Clickjacking Attack